An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 To quantify the accuracy of the schemes for this test, the particle trajectory is integrated over $10 T_g$.
 The duration of the period of motion is evaluated by detecting the zero crossings of the velocity component $u_y$.
 Let the $y$--velocity component at a time step $t_n$ be denoted by $u_y^{(n)}$.
 A gyration period is completed when $u_y$ changes sign from positive to negative, $u_{y}^{(n)} > 0 \ge u_{y}^{(n+1)}$.
 To find an approximation to the $k$-th crossing time, $T_k$, a linear interpolation is used $T_k = t_{n+1} - (u_y^{(n+1)}/(u_y^{(n+1)} - u_y^{(n)}))\Delta t$.
 A similar interpolation is used to find the $x$--position, $x_k$ at time $T_{k}$.
 Using this, the following error measures are introduced,

 Part C in table \ref{tab:error_measures} shows the errors $\mathcal{E}_t^{\mathrm{ExB}}$ and $\mathcal{E}_x^{\mathrm{ExB}}$ for the different schemes for $\Delta t = 0.1 T_{c,0}$.
-Most schemes, except for ZZ, show small values for both errors.
-As stated above, PL is exact by construction.
-LiLF still shows no error in the gyration period, but a small error for the distance traveled.
-Interestingly, Vay, PL and ZZ all exhibit zero error for $\mathcal{E}_x^{\mathrm{ExB}}$, although ZZ shows a substantial error for $\mathcal{E}_t^{\mathrm{ExB}}$.
-The overall trend indicates that a smaller error in the gyration period is balanced by a slightly larger error in the propagation distance.
+All schemes show small values for both errors.
+As stated above, PL is exact by construction but still shows an accumulation of errors above the reporting threshold that can be attributed to the finite accuracy of the solution for the proper time step $\Delta \tau$.
+LiLF shows a comparable error in the gyration period, but a larger error for the distance traveled.
+Interestingly, Vay, PL and ZZ all exhibit near zero error for $\mathcal{E}_x^{\mathrm{ExB}}$, but Vay and ZZ shows a non-negligible error for $\mathcal{E}_t^{\mathrm{ExB}}$.

+In the highly relativistic case (b) the errors for Vay, HC, GYR, CC, GH, and GH2 increase substantially.
+The remaining schemes also show an increase in both error measures but this increase is more modest.
+PL performs best with errors that can be attributed to root-finding and rounding errors only.